-In particular, we utilize the LeNet-5\cite{lecun1998gradient} as the feature extractors for the simple digital recognition task in the Digits dataset.
-For the object recognition tasks, we adopt the pre-trained ResNet \cite{he2016deep} models as feature extractors (ResNet-101 for VisDA-C, and ResNet-50 for Office-31 and Office-Home), following the experimental configurations in previous works like \cite{deng2019cluster}, \cite{xu2019larger}, and \cite{peng2019moment}.
+\textbf{Implementation Details}.
+We utilize the LeNet-5\cite{lecun1998gradient} as the backbones for the simple digital recognition task in the Digits dataset.
+For the object recognition tasks, we adopt the pre-trained ResNet \cite{he2016deep} models as backbones (ResNet-101 for VisDA-C, and ResNet-50 for Office-31 and Office-Home), following the experimental configurations in previous works like \cite{deng2019cluster}, \cite{xu2019larger}, and \cite{peng2019moment}.

-While training the feature extractors on the source domains, we adopt mini-batch stochastic gradient descent (SGD) with the momentum as 0.9, weight decay as $1e^{-3}$, and learning rate $\eta=1e^{-3}$ in VisDA-C and $1e^{-2}$ in other datasets.
+While training the backbones on the source domains, we adopt mini-batch stochastic gradient descent (SGD) with the momentum as 0.9, weight decay as $1e^{-3}$, and learning rate $\eta=1e^{-3}$ in VisDA-C and $1e^{-2}$ in other datasets.
 The batch size is set to 64.
 All DAMap methods are optimized based on frozen features by running 16 epochs over their self-generated pseudo labels, and the best results are recorded.

-In EMN, the number of hub nodes and bridging nodes are both 50, the in-degree of the bridging nodes is 30, and the maximum iterations of propagation $T$ is set as 3 by default.
+In MemFlow, the number of hub nodes and bridging nodes is both 50, the in-degree of the bridging nodes is 30, and the maximum iterations of propagation $T$ is set to 3 by default.